plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-enter-data.md

       img: "![Upload files](static/images/enter-data-in-the-grid/Upload_Files.png)"

- - title: Option 3: Entering Data by URL
+ - title: Entering Data by URL
    sub-steps:
     - copy: "You can also upload data by entering the URL of an online data set."
       img: "![Enter data by URL](static/images/enter-data-in-the-grid/Import_Data_by_URL.png)"

- - title: Option 4: Import Using our Samples
+ - title: Import Using our Samples
    sub-steps:
     - copy: "Additionally, you can use the examples provided here at Plotly.
 Choose any of these to get started!"
       img: "![Import with examples](static/images/enter-data-in-the-grid/Import_Using_Examples.png)"